Death toll from Maui fire climbs to 93

-LAHAINA, Hawaii (AP) — As the death toll from a wildfire that razed a historic Maui town reached 93, authorities warned Saturday that the effort to find and identify the dead was still in its early stages.
-It’s already the deadliest U.S. wildfire for over a century.
+LAHAINA, Hawaii (AP) — As the death toll from a wildfire that razed a historic Maui town climbed to 93, authorities warned that the effort to find and identify the dead was still in its early stages.
+The blaze is already the deadliest U.S. wildfire in more than a century.

-Crews with cadaver dogs have covered just 3% of the search area, Maui Police Chief John Pelletier said.
+Crews with cadaver dogs have covered just 3% of the search area, Maui Police Chief John Pelletier said Saturday.

-“We’ve got an area that we have to contain that is at least 5 square miles and it is full of our loved ones,” noting that the death toll is likely to grow and “none of us really know the size of it yet.”
+“We’ve got an area that we have to contain that is at least 5 square miles, and it is full of our loved ones,” he said, noting that the number of dead is likely to grow and “none of us really know the size of it yet.”

 He spoke as federal emergency workers picked through the ashen moonscape left by the fire that razed the centuries-old town of Lahaina.
-Teams marked the ruins of homes with a bright orange X to record an initial search, and HR when they found human remains.
+Teams marked the ruins of homes with a bright orange “X” to indicate an initial search, and “HR” when they found human remains.

-Pelletier said identifying the dead is extremely challenging because “we pick up the remains and they fall apart … When we find our family and our friends, the remains that we’re finding is through a fire that melted metal.”
-Two people have been identified so far, he said.
+Pelletier said identifying the dead is challenging because “we pick up the remains and they fall apart.”
+The remains have been through “a fire that melted metal.”
+Only two people have been identified so far, he said.

-Dogs worked the rubble, and their occasional bark — used to alert their handlers to a possible corpse — echoed over the hot and colorless landscape.
+During the search efforts, the barks of cadaver dogs alerting their handlers to potential remains echoed over the hot, colorless landscape.

-At least 2,200 buildings were damaged or destroyed in West Maui, Green said, of which 86% were residential.
-Across the island, he added, damage was estimated at close to $6 billion.
-He said it would take “an incredible amount of time” to recover.”
+At least 2,200 buildings were damaged or destroyed in West Maui, Green said, nearly all of them residential.
+Across the island, damage was estimated at close to $6 billion.

-The confirmed death toll was later raised to 93 from the total of 89 announced in a press conference with Green and other officials.

-At least two other fires have been burning on Maui, with no fatalities reported thus far: in south Maui’s Kihei area and in the mountainous, inland communities known as Upcountry.
-A fourth broke out Friday evening in Kaanapali, a coastal community north of Lahaina, but crews were able to extinguish it, authorities said.
+At least two other fires have been burning on Maui: in south Maui’s Kihei area and in the mountainous, inland communities known as Upcountry.
+No fatalities have been reported from those blazes.

-Green said the Upcountry fire had affected 544 structures, of which 96% were residential.
+The Upcountry fire affected 544 structures, most of them homes, Green said.

-Emergency managers in Maui were searching for places to house people displaced from their homes.
-As many as 4,500 people are in need of shelter, county officials said on Facebook early Saturday, citing figures from the Federal Emergency Management Agency and the Pacific Disaster Center.
+As many as 4,500 people are in need of shelter, county officials said on Facebook, citing figures from the Federal Emergency Management Agency and the Pacific Disaster Center.

-He encouraged those with missing family members to go to the family assistance center.
+Pelletier encouraged people with missing family members to go to a family assistance center to take a DNA test.

-Those who escaped counted their blessings, thankful to be alive as they mourned those who didn’t make it.
+Those who escaped were thankful to be alive as they mourned those who didn’t make it.

 Trejos wasn’t as lucky.
 When Bogar returned the next day, he found the bones of his 68-year-old friend in the back seat of his car, lying on top of the remains of the Bogars’ beloved 3-year-old golden retriever Sam, whom he had tried to protect.